 WARRANTY REGISTRATION.
-To be eligible for warranty coverage, the outboard motor must first be registered with Yamaha Motor Corporation, U.S.A.
-A warranty registration form is provided in the Owner's Manual with each outboard.
-This form must be completed and mailed to Yamaha by either the selling dealer or the purchaser.
-Warranty registration can also be accomplished by any authorized Yamaha outboard dealer.
+To be eligible for warranty coverage, the outboard motor must be registered with Yamaha Motor Corporation, U.S.A.
+Warranty registration can be accomplished by any authorized Yamaha Outboard Motor Dealer.
 Upon receipt of the registration, an Owner's Warranty Card will be sent by Yamaha to the registered purchaser.

 OBTAINING REPAIRS UNDER WARRANTY.
-To receive repairs under this warranty, a valid Owner's Warranty Card must be presented to an authorized Yamaha outboard dealer.
+To receive repairs under this warranty, a valid Owner's Warranty Card must be presented to an authorized Yamaha Outboard Motor Dealer.